RNE AWARDS

 History of award and previous winners

-The RNE Awards were first introduced in 2022 and two awardees were presented with an award.
+The RNE Awards were first introduced in 2022 and 2 nominees were found.

 Daniel Haltner received the RNE Certificate of Achievement for his extraordinary contributions to the Timetable Redesign (TTR) for Smart Capacity Management Programme since its inception in 2014, outstanding work in the areas of capacity management and timetabling in various leading roles, and significant part as a key contributor in the technical setup of the Rail Freight Corridors.